 We know that Sibling children in care need to be kept together; but, there is a shortage of foster carers who can take them.
-Sadly, according to a recent BBC article, ‘Thousands of children are split up in the care system.’
+According to a recent BBC article, Sadly, ‘Thousands of children are split up in the care system.’

 Not only that, there are more than 12000 children currently in care that don’t live with at least one of their siblings.

 Sadly, some foster carers find they can’t cope with this challenge, so, once again, children become separated.
-It is devastating for children who are separated, and the joy they felt at being together is now gone.
+It is devastating for separated children, and the joy they felt at being together is now gone.

 Every sibling has a different dynamic within the family unit…

 Foster carers with siblings know that every child is different; this difference is due to their role in the dynamics of their previous family.
-It is especially true for older siblings who may have been a parental role; they were the protector of younger ones.
+It is especially true for older siblings who may have been a parental role; they protect younger ones.

 Sadly, ‘challenging behaviour’ is because they have always nurtured and cared for others; However, who is nurturing and caring for them?